 These pages provide the information to those considering adoption of HBSMR WEB & API.
 If you would like more details or to register your interest, please read the "How do I get it?" page then get in touch.

-Version 1 of HBSMR WEB & API (released June 2018) is read-only, focusing on making the Historic Environment Record available to a broader audience in more attractive ways than are possible in the desktop HBSMR product.
+The first release of HBSMR WEB & API (June 2018) was read-only, focusing on making the Historic Environment Record available to a broader audience in more attractive ways than are possible in the desktop HBSMR product.
 HBSMR WEB helped the Highland Council Historic Environment Record Service win the "Making the Highlands an Even Better Place to Live" award in 2018.

 It is possible to deploy HBSMR API without HBSMR WEB, though strictly speaking the services will always be deployed within a minimalist website for administration purposes.
 In this case you would not make the website public.